Trina0224/WalkingWithGod/README.md

 19. code clean.
 21. Check background size.
 27. Verses at bottom side of screen, the layout is not good at small screen.
 (12/14)
 30. seems too many Effect-re-rendering.
+31. Rotate from landscape to portrait is fine but portrait to landscape.